-The sales revenue of the company is derived from sales of oil at the prevailing TAPIS or Dated Brent oil price on the Singapore market in USD.
-Sales volumes are not sufficient to undertake the expense of entering derivative contracts to manage that risk.
+The sales revenue of the company is derived from sales of oil at the prevailing \$US TAPIS or Dated Brent oil price on the Singapore market.
+The Group does not trade in derivative contracts to manage price and exchange risk.